superpcm/ose-foundry-core/README.md

 ### Here's a couple paid things you can do.

-- Your purchases of [Official Necrotic Gnome Foundry VTT premium content](https://www.drivethrurpg.com/browse/pub/5606/Necrotic-Gnome?filters=0_0_0_100073_0&affiliate_id=1488516) support VTT Red's weekly open source maintainence activities on the Old-School Essentials codebase.
-This includes releasing bug fixes, new open source features, and labor-intensive code reviews, an often overlooked job in open source.
+- Your purchases of [Official Necrotic Gnome Foundry VTT premium content](https://www.drivethrurpg.com/browse/pub/5606/Necrotic-Gnome?filters=0_0_0_100073_0&affiliate_id=516538) support the Old-School Essentials ecosystem.
 Follow the [Necrotic Gnome blog or subscribe to their newsletter](https://necroticgnome.com/blogs/newsletter-archive) for more news about upcoming Foundry VTT releases.
 - If you'd like to support some of the contributors of this game system, we keep a list of tipping/patronage links in the [THANKS.md](/THANKS.md) file.
-- Third-party releases may support one or more of our open source contributors.
-Find out more on our [website](https://vtt.red/ose).

 ## Troubleshooting and Requesting User Support

-It's always appreciated when users [submit an issue](https://github.com/vttred/ose/issues/new) for all kinds of user questions, comments, and concerns.
+It's always appreciated when users [submit an issue](https://github.com/NecroticGnome/ose-foundry-core/issues/new/choose) for all kinds of user questions, comments, and concerns.
 For those who prefer support via public chat, we recommend asking in:

 - The **#dnd-other** channel in the [official Foundry VTT Discord server](https://discord.gg/foundryvtt)
 - The **#ose-virtual-tabletop** channel in the [official Necrotic Gnome Discord server](https://discord.gg/YprM5nq)
-- There is a Discord server for United Fantasy Toolkit, the code that powers OSE.
-You can find it on this repo's [New Issue](https://github.com/vttred/ose/issues/new/choose) page.
-Please do not ask about premium content in this Discord server, as most of our contributor community cannot help you.
-Please use the support channels listed for those products instead.
 - There are [unofficial Foundry VTT user communities for many other languages](https://www.foundryvtt-hub.com/links/#internationaldiscords) if you'd prefer to discuss Foundry VTT in another language.
 Keep in mind that it's unlikely you'll find answers to your questions about a less popular game system like Old-School Essentials, but they are good for asking questions about Foundry VTT in general.
 - The [/r/FoundryVTT community on Reddit](https://reddit.com/r/FoundryVTT) may also have answers to your Foundry VTT questions, but it is another general Foundry VTT user community that may not have many users with specific knowledge about OSE.
 Be sure to write `[OSE]` in your post subject and select `FVTT Question` from the "Flair" menu.